 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled.
 (Hebrews 12:15 KJV)

 The root of bitterness in Hebrews 12:15 is presented as having three distinct qualities: it springs up within a community of believers (the Church), it troubles the believers, and finally, it defiles them.
 What is this root of bitterness?

-The Apostle Paul was directly quoting Moses: “Beware lest there be among you a man or woman or clan or tribe whose heart is turning away today from the LORD our God to go and serve the gods of those nations.
-Beware lest there be among you a root bearing poisonous and bitter fruit” (Deut.
-29:18 ESV).
-Moses originally used the phrase “root of bitterness” to refer to any individual who turned from God to worship idols, causing the entire nation of Israel to suffer the consequences.
+The writer of Hebrews quotes Deuteronomy 29:18, “Beware lest there be among you a man or woman or clan or tribe whose heart is turning away today from the LORD our God to go and serve the gods of those nations.
+Beware lest there be among you a root bearing poisonous and bitter fruit” (Deuteronomy 29:18 ESV).
+Here, Moses uses the root of bitterness to refer to a person within Israel that troubles the people and defiles them.

 APPLY THE WORD

-Ask the Spirit for the strength to remove every bitter root from your heart today.
+Ask the Spirit for the discernment and strength to remove every bitter root from your heart today.

 - How False Prophecies Operate

 - What is a Devotional?